thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## How do you implement an entity-relationship model in a relational database system?

+A **not-null constraint** simply specifies that a column must not assume the null value.
+A table can have more than one column with a not-null constraint.

 A **unique constraint** ensures that the data contained in a column is unique among all the rows in the table.
 Adding a unique constraint automatically creates a unique index on the column, which is something you're learn about later.
 A table can have more than one column with a unique constraint.

 A **primary key constraint** indicates that a column can be used as a unique identifier for rows in the table.
 This constraint requires the values in the primary key column to be both unique and not null.
 Adding a primary key constraint automatically creates a unique index on the column, which is something you'll learn about later.
 A table can only have one column with a primary key constraint.